 Whether you’re working from home or just want to catch up with a friend, both tools are great options to get face to face digitally.
 But each also has strengths and weaknesses, which means one may be better than another for your particular purpose.
 Below we compare Zoom and Google Hangouts — including their pros, cons, and pricing — so you can decide for yourself.

 Whether you prefer Zoom or Google Hangouts, you can schedule video calls automatically with our Zoom Scheduler or Google Calendar integrations.

-Meet’s basic level comes with G Suite, so for enterprises that already use Google products, there’s no extra cost.
+Meet’s basic level comes with Google Workspace, so for enterprises that already use Google products, there’s no extra cost.
 It’s well integrated into Google Calendar, allowing you to set up video meetings from the Calendar without the need to use any other apps.

 All levels of Meet offer screen sharing to present documents, encrypted calls between all users, the ability to join calls through a dial-in number, and the ability to join via the web or through an Android or iOS app.
 There are also no time limits for meetings.

 When it comes to simplicity, Hangouts shines.
 Whereas Zoom requires users to download an app to their computer, Hangouts runs entirely over the web.
 (Note that it does have iOS and Android apps for mobile users.)

 The price of that simplicity is that Meet lacks the more comprehensive features of Zoom, making it a less suitable choice for those who need nuanced permissions and greater collaboration tools beyond simple video conferencing and screen sharing.

 Zoom has become one of the most popular video conferencing tools worldwide, and for good reason.
 Since video conferencing is Zoom’s sole focus, it offers a more robust and feature-rich product than Google Hangouts, Chat, or Meet.

 - Host controls